 Vet-Approved Recipes

-Even the best meals made at home often need more nutrients.
-Calcium helps bones stay strong, omega oils make skin and coat look better, and multivitamins fill in any gaps in your daily diet.
-Giving your dog these supplements will help them grow strong, stay energetic, and avoid common deficiencies.
-Always ask a vet how much of something is right.
+Even well-prepared homemade meals often need supplementation.
+Calcium supports strong bones, omega oils improve skin and coat quality, and multivitamins fill in the gaps left by daily cooking.
+These additions help your dog grow strong, stay energetic, and avoid common deficiencies.
+Always ask your vet for correct dosing based on your dog’s size and age.

 Portion Sizes